 To go ‘full circle’ on this, let’s look back at the first exception to stock photography that we gave, businesses that are in the world of travel.
 There is in fact a third option that can add some spice, and that’s User Generated Content (UGC for short).
 This is content, be it photography or video, created by your customer.
 What can possibly say “smashed it!” better than an image taken in that moment, by the people who actually did it.
 The authenticity, the active style, the dramatic Instagram filter… there’s nothing in these moments that can quite compete for energy, and most of all interaction, possibly the largest strength of UGC is that it creates conversation, it gives a genuine insight into the customer experience.

-Have a chat with Ryan, and find out how he can visually bring what you do to life, and set your website apart from the crowd.
+Get in touch and find out how he can visually bring what you do to life, and set your website apart from the crowd.